How to Build Confidence in Children and Support Your Child’s Development

 While nurturing a child’s innate potential, caregivers can play a pivotal role in fostering confidence and resilience through deliberate strategies.

 Encouraging a growth mindset allows children to see challenges as opportunities to learn from mistakes.
 To help build confidence and self-esteem, caregivers should support their child in trying new things and praise efforts over outcomes.
-By doing so, they help their child learn that perseverance leads to personal growth.
+They help their child learn that perseverance leads to personal growth.

 Here are five empathetic strategies to raise confident kids: